Summer Opportunities At or Through Williams College

 CLiA (Center for Learning in Action)

-- Sentinels Summer Research Fellowship This U.S. public policy research program supports student research projects focused on contemporary issues in U.S. economic or social policy.
+- Sentinels Summer Research Fellowship This U.S. public policy research program supports student research projects focused on contemporary issues in U.S. economic, environmental, or social policy.
 Sentinels Fellows are awarded research funding based primarily upon their written project proposal.

 - Open to rising Sophomores, Juniors and Seniors.